hds-sandbox/RDM_biodata_course/develop/10_repos.md

     &#128172; **Learning Objectives:**

-    1. First item
-    2. Second item

-Write your introduction to the page here.
+    1. Learn what are repositories and which ones are relevant for NGS data
+    2. Learn where to archive your GitHub data analysis repositories

+## What is a repository/archive?

+## Why are they important?

+## Types of repositories

+### General

+### Domain specific

+### Repositories for NGS data

-## 6. `Project` archiving in Zenodo
+## `Project` archiving in Zenodo

 Before submitting, link the repository to [Zenodo](https://zenodo.org/) and then create a Git release.
 This release will be caught by Zenodo and will give you a DOI that you can submit along the manuscript.

-## 7. Data upload to GEO
+## Data upload to GEO or Array Express

 The raw data from NGS experiments will be uploaded to the [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/).
 Whenever a new Assay folder is created, the data owner must fill up the required documentation and information needed to make the GEO submission as smooth as possible.